 But something isn’t working in today’s world of marketing.
 Recently, one of my CMO clients called to vent his frustration.
 “I need a new job.
 We’ve done a fantastic job researching this new product.
 We know consumers love it.
 Everything’s in place.
 But now they’re challenging my budget.
 And the CEO wants to make more changes to my campaign.
 This is crazy.
 I don’t have enough influence on decision-making.”
 “But surely that’s just as true of customers?”
 I asked.
 “You can’t force them to buy.”
 “No, this is different,” he said.
 “With customers, we can design products to suit their needs, ramp up distribution, build up campaign pressure.
 There’s a lot we can achieve with the 4Ps of marketing.”
 My next question stopped him in his tracks: “If you can influence customer decision-making, why can’t you do the same internally?”

 Think about it: marketers influence people’s behavior every day.
-We never complain about customers’ freedom to choose.
-We see it as our job to make them buy our offers.
-So we create a better product, a lower (or higher) price, better distribution, a better campaign.
-We’re the experts in influencing decisions.
+No marketer complains about customers’ freedom to choose.
+To attract people, we create a better product, a lower (or higher) price, better distribution, a better campaign.
+Marketers are experts at influencing decisions.
 So why don’t we do the same internally?
 Why do so many marketers struggle to build influence in their companies?